-\ Former UUP MLA David McClarty was elected as an independent.
+^{} Former UUP MLA David McClarty was elected as an independent.
 His first preference vote total has been used to calculate what would happen if five or four members were returned.
-There is clearly a whole UUP quota in the constituency for five members (and close to one for four) if the UUP persuades Mr McClarty to rejoin it.
+There is clearly a whole UUP

 FOYLE (method retrodicts correctly for 2011)